dgquintero/PokeApi/README.md

 ## Description

 This project is a Poke-Berries Statistics API that fetches data from the PokeAPI and computes various statistics about berry growth times.
-The API provides a single endpoint `/allBerryStats` which returns the names of all berries along with statistical data about their growth times.
+The API provides endpoints `/allBerryStats` which returns the names of all berries along with statistical data about their growth times and includes an endpoint to view a histogram of berry growth times `/showHistogram`.

 ## Features